LiamJCates/Programming-Notes/C++/Types&Values/Types.md

 More recent versions of C++ contain a built-in data type, bool, that has the logical (Boolean) values true and false.
 Therefore, you can manipulate logical (Boolean) expressions using the bool data type.
-Recall that in C11, bool, true, and false are reserved words.
+Recall that in C++, bool, true, and false are reserved words.
 In addition, the identifier true has the value 1, and the identifier false has the value 0.

-Earlier versions of C11 did not provide built-in data types that had logical (or Boolean) values true and false.
+Earlier versions of C++ did not provide built-in data types that had logical (or Boolean) values true and false.
 Because logical expressions evaluate to either 1 or 0, the value of a logical expression was stored in a variable of the data type int.
 Therefore, you can use the int data type to manipulate logical (Boolean) expressions.

 Integer types and the bool types convert readily: the true state converts to 1, and false converts to 0.
 Any non-zero integer converts to true, and 0 converts to false.